Precision calculations of $B\to K^*$ form factors from SCET sum rules beyond leading-power contributions: Summary

-Then we adopted the three-parameter model to describe the leading-twist and higher-twist $B$-meson LCDAs, incorporating the latest lattice QCD prediction for the inverse moment $\lambda_B= 0.389(35)$~GeV \cite{Han:2024min, Han:2024yun}.
-Compared to the conservative interval $\lambda_B= 0.350(150)$~GeV \cite{Wang:2021yrr, Beneke:2020fot}, the new result from the lattice QCD reduces the uncertainties of the $B\to K^*$ form factors by approximately 20\%.
-By adopting the BCL parameterization and performing a combined fit of the newly derived LCSR predictions in the low $q^2$ region and the lattice QCD results in the high $q^2$ region \cite{Horgan:2015vla, Horgan:2013hoa}, we extrapolate the $B\to K^*$ form factors to the entire momentum region.
-We found that the $B\to K^*$ form factors derived from the combined fits exhibit smaller uncertainties compared to those with only lattice data points.
-Furthermore, the combined fits to the LCSR and lattice QCD input of the $B\to K^*$ form factors not only provide predictions for the form factors that are applicable across the entire kinematic range, but also verify the consistency of the two complementary methods by ensuring their coincidence at intermediate $q^2$ values.
-Notably, the results show good agreement between the two approaches.
-Having at our disposal the $B\to K^*$ form factors in the entire momentum region, we proceed to predict the differential decay widths for $B\to K^* \,\nu_{\ell}\,\bar{\nu}_{\ell}$ processes, including the long-distance effects in the charged $B\to K^* \,\nu_{\ell}\,\bar{\nu}_{\ell}$ decay process.
-Furthermore, we display the CKM-independent differential branching ratio of $B^0\to K^{*0} \,\nu_{\ell}\,\bar{\nu}_{\ell}$ obtained from the combined fits alongside the lattice simulation result for comparison.
-The results with different fit data inputs are consistent with each other and the combined fits to the differential branching ratio of $B^0\to K^{*0} \,\nu_{\ell}\,\bar{\nu}_{\ell}$ provide smaller uncertainties.
-Finally, we obtain the branching ratios $\mathcal{BR}(\bar{B}^0 \to \bar{K}^{*0} \nu_\ell\bar{\nu}_\ell)=7.54(86)\times 10^{-6}$, $\mathcal{BR}(\bar{B}^+ \to \bar{K}^{*+} \nu_\ell\bar{\nu}_\ell)=9.35(94)\times 10^{-6}$ and the longitudinal $K^*$ polarization fraction $F_L=0.44(4)$.
+We employ a three-parameter model to describe the $B$-meson LCDAs and adopt the conventional inverse moment $\lambda_B$ = 350(150)~MeV. {In addtion, we estimate the $B\to K^*$ form factors by adopting the inverse moment $\lambda_B =389(35)$~MeV from recent lattice QCD calculations for comparison.} The dominant uncertainties in the form factors originate from the inverse moments $\lambda_B$ and $\{\sigma_1, \sigma_2 \}$. {In the future, lattice QCD studies may reduce the uncertainties of the inverse moments by systematically investigating subleading-power contributions via this first principle approach.} By adopting the BCL parameterization and performing a combined fit of the newly derived LCSR predictions in the low $q^2$ region and the lattice QCD results in the high $q^2$ region, we extrapolate the $B\to K^*$ form factors to the entire momentum region.
+We find that the $B\to K^*$ form factors derived from the combined fits exhibit smaller uncertainties than those obtained solely using lattice data points.
+Furthermore, the combined fits to the LCSR and lattice QCD inputs for the $B\to K^*$ form factors not only provide predictions for the form factors that are applicable across the entire kinematic range, but also confirm the consistency of the two complementary methods by ensuring their agreement at intermediate $q^2$ values.
+Having at our disposal the $B\to K^*$ form factors in the entire momentum region, we proceed to predict the differential decay widths for $B\to K^* \,\nu_{\ell}\,\bar{\nu}_{\ell}$ processes, including long-distance effects in the charged $B\to K^* \,\nu_{\ell}\,\bar{\nu}_{\ell}$ decay.
+We present the CKM-independent differential branching ratio of $B^0\to K^{*0} \,\nu_{\ell}\,\bar{\nu}_{\ell}$ obtained from the combined fits, alongside the lattice simulation result for comparison.
+The results with different fit data inputs are consistent with each other and the combined fits to the differential branching ratio of $B^0\to K^{*0} \,\nu_{\ell}\,\bar{\nu}_{\ell}$ yield smaller uncertainties.
+Finally, we obtain the branching ratios $\mathcal{BR}(\bar{B}^0 \to \bar{K}^{*0} \nu_\ell\bar{\nu}_\ell)=8.09(96)\times 10^{-6}$, $\mathcal{BR}(\bar{B}^+ \to \bar{K}^{*+} \nu_\ell\bar{\nu}_\ell)=9.95(1.05)\times 10^{-6}$, and the longitudinal $K^*$ polarization fraction $F_L=0.44(4)$.